- Services & Programs

 - Increase familiarity with Blackboard.

-- Articulate and reflect how your individual teaching styles can be applied to online teaching.
+- Articulate and reflect on your individual teaching style and how it can be applied to online teaching.

-- Recognize the importance of thoughtfully designed introductory course elements (i.e., welcome video, getting started page, icebreakers) as strategies for building teaching & social presence, online community and student satisfaction.
+- Recognize the importance of thoughtfully designed course introductions, such as a welcome video, getting started page, and icebreakers as strategies for building teaching & social presence, online community, and student satisfaction.

-- Analyze the Getting Started, Syllabus and course content of an online course using the CTL Online Course Design Guidelines.
+- Analyze the “getting started” page and syllabus of an online course using the CTL Online Course Design Guidelines.

 - Explain legal responsibilities regarding copyright in an online course.

-- Understand the connection of learning theory to online course design.
+- Explain the connection of learning theory to online course design.

 - Identify strategies that convey a strong teaching presence.